askmyhat/stanford-corenlp-python-wrapper/README.md

 Download [Stanford NLP](http://stanfordnlp.github.io/CoreNLP/) and unpack it

+<details>
+  <summary>Configuring OpenIE</summary>
 If you want to use OpenIE you have to add printing prompt string code in it's source.

-<details>
-  <summary>Instruction for UNIX</summary>
 Run this commands in CoreNLP root to get sources:

     mkdir src
     cd src
     jar -xf ../stanford-corenlp-3.6.0-sources.jar
     cd ..

-Then open file `./src/edu/stanford/nlp/naturalli/OpenIE.java` find following block of code and insert one more line.
+Open file `./src/edu/stanford/nlp/naturalli/OpenIE.java`, find there following block of code and insert one more line.

 ```diff
     724     if (filesToProcess.length == 0) {